pyscf/pyscf.github.io/source/user/mcscf.rst

   In such cases, orbitals from density functional calculations often yield better starting points for CAS calculations.

  2) Specifying the active space orbitals as a list of molecular orbital (MO) indices.
-  This is often useful after selecting (and typically visualizing) localized orbitals.
+   This is often useful combined with a visual analysis of localized orbitals (see the section on localized orbitals).
   The user can "manually" select the MO orbital indices (in a 1-based indexing scheme) and pass them to the ``sort_mo`` function.
   See :source:`examples/mcscf/10-define_cas_space.py` and :source:`examples/mcscf/34-init_guess_localization.py` for more details.